Love at First Stoplight

 Cami

-He was just on the other side of the pedestrian lane, waiting for the light to turn green just like I was from the other side.
+He was on the other side of the pedestrian lane, waiting for the light to turn green just like I was.
 He was so preoccupied with her that he didn’t even notice me.
 I felt like the air got knocked out of me, and the only thing I could do was clutch my phone harder and try not to let the tears spill as the few drops of rain started pouring.

 As the light turned green, I walked along with other people.
 I looked down, letting my hair fall effectively covering my face as I felt the tears starting to fall along with the heavy rain that was already drenching me.
 People were opening their umbrellas and others started running but I remained unfazed by the rain.